MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/newyammer-faq.md

 Before reporting a technical problem to Microsoft Support, please check the following:

 - **Can the issue be reproduced consistently?** If the issue is not occurring now, then it may have been resolved by a recent product update.
-- **Does the issue only occur for the new Yammer preview?** Or, does it also occur with the old user experience too?
 - **Can the issue be reproduced in multiple browsers?** Testing with at least two different web browsers is a best practice.
 - **Does the issue show up on mobile as well?** Sometimes issues occur with a backend service and can affect multiple clients (web, mobile, or desktop.)
 - **Are multiple users affected?** Issues affecting multiple users are more likely to be prioritized.